Chorus/Chorus-Documentation/docs/Remits/search-claim.md

 - Historical Claims - Claims with a status reason of 'Historical Submission.
 - All Claims - Lists all claims; with a status reason of 'Current Submission' and 'Historical Submission'.

-To open a claim form, click on a claim record in the grid.
+To open a claims form, click on a claim record in the grid.

+test